About the degree programme

 Investing in our learning environment

-Edinburgh College of Art is excited to be undertaking a capital redevelopment of ECA’s Lauriston Campus over the next three years, from April 2024 to April 2027.
+Edinburgh College of Art is excited to be undertaking a capital redevelopment of ECA’s Lauriston Campus.
+Part of the work is due to be completed by March 2026, with the rest of the redevelopment continuing into 2027.

 The project aims to maximise the use of existing space, improve accessibility, and create a vibrant campus that fosters collaboration and innovation.